apireaisecurity/apire-ai-security-platform/wiki_content/FAQ.md

 ## General Questions

 ### What is Apire AI Security Platform?
-Apire is an open-source platform designed to protect AI applications (especially LLMs) from security threats like prompt injection, jailbreaks, data leakage, and adversarial attacks.
+Apire is an open-source suite of security tools designed to protect AI applications (especially LLMs) from security threats like prompt injection, jailbreaks, data leakage, and adversarial attacks.

 ### Is it free to use?
 Yes!
 Apire is open-source under the MIT license.
 You can use it freely in both personal and commercial projects.

-### What's the difference between the tools?
-- **Core Platform**: Central authentication and management
+### What security tools are included?
 - **Prompt Shield**: Real-time input scanning and filtering
 - **RedTeam Kit**: Offensive security testing toolkit
 - **Compliance Checker**: Regulatory compliance auditing

-### Can I use just one tool, or do I need the entire platform?
+### Can I use just one tool, or do I need all of them?
-Each tool can run independently, but they work best together.
-The Core Platform provides shared authentication and centralized reporting.
+Each tool can run independently.
+Use only the tools you need for your security requirements.
+They're designed to work standalone or together.

 ## Technical Questions